waseemtabrez/GnomeTown/README.md

 # GnomeTown

 It is an application which shows a GnomeTown called Brastlewark.
-The Gnomes in this town have various profession to build and maintain their town.
+The Gnomes in this town have various professions which helps to build and maintain their town.
 When a Hero visits this town, he should have an overview about this town and should be able to filter the gnomes by various factors.

 An example to download JSON data from a Server and display it efficiently in a list format.
 Caching is used to store images temporarily and Coredata for local storage.